SimplifyJobs/Summer2025-Internships/README.md

 # Summer 2021 Internships
 The Summer 2021 Internship season has begun!
 Use this repo to share and keep track of any internships in quant, SWE, and PM.

-**Looking for new grad positions?
-Check out our new grad repo [here](https://github.com/Pitt-CSC/NewGrad-2021).**

-Need interview prep?
-Check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) for help!
+Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) for the inspiration!
+For interview prep check out Yangshun Tay's [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/) for help!

-> Thanks to [elaine-zheng](https://github.com/elaine-zheng/summer2020internships) and [christine-hu](https://github.com/christine-hu/summer-2019-internships) for inspiration!

 To Contribute:
 1. Fork this repository